MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 ![Linting Error In CloudFormation](/images/posts/up-your-aws-cloudformation-game/cloudformation-linting-error-vscode.png)

-> :white_check_mark: You should also use cfn-lint as part of your validation of pull requests on your CloudFormation repositories.
+> ✅ You should also use cfn-lint as part of your validation of pull requests on your CloudFormation repositories.

 ## Jumping around CloudFormation templates quickly